-Tickets to the Extranjera Experience cost 3000 pesos (price until July 1).
+All-access tickets to the Extranjera Experience cost 3000 pesos.

 This includes 6 delicious meals (2 breakfasts, 2 lunches, 2 dinners), all speakers, panels, and activities on the schedule (including special yoga sessions), networking, alcoholic and non-alcoholic drinks, entry into a raffle for some awesome extranjera-specific prizes, and a 7% contribution to a local charity.

-If you’re unable to attend all days, we are also offering stand-alone Saturday tickets for 1800 pesos (which includes yoga, breakfast, sessions, lunch, dinner, drinks, and networking).
+If you’re unable to attend all days, we are also offering the following:

-If you need other financial arrangements or would like to attend only Friday/only Sunday: please contact me.
+If you need other financial arrangements: please contact me.

-Raffle prizes come from local vendors, including Diamonds International (who is graciously providing a set of sparkling silver earrings and $100 gift certificate, and two water wallets with a certificate for free earrings and $100).
+Raffle prizes come from local vendors, including Diamonds International (who is graciously providing a set of sparkling silver earrings and $100 gift certificate, and two water wallets with a certificate for free earrings and $100), and Sirena Reina Swimwear.

 Space is limited, so a 1000 peso nonrefundable deposit is required.
-You can pay this via Mexico bank transfer, in person (if you’re in Puerto Vallarta), or via EventBrite or PayPal.
+You can pay this in person (if you’re in Puerto Vallarta) or via PayPal.

 The remainder of the ticket price is due on arrival to the Extranjera Experience, but all tickets are transferable.
 So if you can’t go, it is totally fine to sell your ticket or give it to a friend!